google/ExoPlayer/downloading-media.md

 To add a download you need to create a `DownloadRequest` and send it to your `DownloadService`.
 For adaptive streams `DownloadHelper` can be used to help build a `DownloadRequest`, as described [further down this page][].
-The example below shows how to create a download request for a progressive stream:
+The example below shows how to create a download request:

 ~~~
-DownloadRequest downloadRequest = new DownloadRequest(
+DownloadRequest downloadRequest =
-    contentId,
-    DownloadRequest.TYPE_PROGRESSIVE,
-    contentUri,
-    /* streamKeys= */ Collections.emptyList(),
-    /* customCacheKey= */ null,
-    appData);
+    new DownloadRequest.Builder(contentId, contentUri).build();
 ~~~
 {: .language-java}

-where `contentId` is a unique identifier for the content, and `appData` is any data that the app wishes to associate with the download.
-In simple cases, the `contentUri` can often be used as the `contentId`, however apps are free to use whatever ID scheme best suits their use case.
+where `contentId` is a unique identifier for the content.
+In simple cases, the `contentUri` can often be used as the `contentId`, however apps are free to use whatever ID scheme best suits their use case. `DownloadRequest.Builder` also has some optional setters.
+For example, `setKeySetId` and `setData` can be used to set DRM and custom data that the app wishes to associate with the download, respectively.
+The content's MIME type can also be specified using `setMimeType`, as a hint for cases where the content type cannot be inferred from `contentUri`.

 Once created, the request can be sent to the `DownloadService` to add the
 download: